 Today’s recipe is based on a recipe in Madhur Jaffrey’s World Vegetarian, Anatolian Red Lentil Stew with Wheat Berries and Chickpeas, which I wound up adapting more than I meant to.

 On the positive side, my daughter E liked it and didn’t even realize she was eating eggplant (it’s blended into the sauce).
-Sometimes bland food has its benefits!
-I invite you, however, to take this recipe and add to it whatever you think will make it less bland.
+Sometimes blended food has its benefits!
+I invite you to take this recipe and add to it whatever spices fit your mood.

 Chickpeas and Barley in Red Lentil and Eggplant Sauce